Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Real-world Testing

-Scenario 4 had the same settings as Scenario 3.
+\ndssparagraph{Scenario 4} Scenario 4 had the same settings as Scenario 3.
 However, we parked another vehicle between the attacker and the victim.
 This enabled us to evaluate the attack for a setting where there was no direct line-of-sight between the attacker and the victim.
 At the same time, it allowed us to test the attack on multiple cars at once.
+This scenario, along with the previous two, particularly reflects an attacker seeking to access an in-use charging cable or avoid sharing the available current with others.